dbelokon/glazed-donut/CONTRIBUTING.md

 possible warnings, because sometimes `dotnet-format` cannot fix all issues in one sweep. easily run a linting check process right before committing.

+## Unit Testing

+This repository is using [xUnit](https://docs.microsoft.com/en-us/dotnet/core/testing/unit-testing-with-dotnet-test) testing framework.
+All the unit tests are located in glazed-donut.Tests solution folder.

+To run unit tests, right click on the solution and select 'Run Tests'.

+When writing tests, please cover all the possible positive and nagative scenarios you can think of.
+Make sure all the tests are passed before you submit a PR.